If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 - Could be considered less safe with two blades

-Compared with your regular single-bit splitting axes there are fewer options, but those that are available are good.
+Compared with your regular single-bit splitting axes, there are fewer options, but those available are good.

 1. Estwing Small Double-Edged Axe

-If you are in the market for a double-bit felling axe of quality construction and easy to use, Estwing has the ideal solution.
+If you are in the market for a double-bit felling axe of quality construction that is easy to use, Estwing has the ideal solution.

 It comes with a shock reduction grip to minimize vibration from impact by 70% for more efficiency and exceptional comfort.